AyTee001/dev-rhythm/README.md

 1. ***User registration and profile management.*** New users can register on the forum to become members.
 They create and manage their profiles with information about their skills and interests, as well as analytics.

-2. ***Discussion threads with rections.*** Users can start new discussion threads or participate in existing ones, as well as upvote/downvote the posts.
+2. ***Discussion threads with reactions.*** Users can start new discussion threads or participate in existing ones, as well as upvote/downvote the posts.

 3. ***Tags and posts.*** Users tag posts with relevant keywords, making it easier to categorize and search for specific content.